 The first railway line in Turkmenistan was opened in 1885 between Krasnovodsk (present day Türkmenbaşy) on the Caspian Sea and Ashgabat, extending to Chardzhou (present day Türkmenabat) the following year and to Samarqand (in present day Uzbekistan) by 1888.
 Construction of the line had commence when the region became part of the Russian Empire, as Transcaspia.
 Although initially planned as a narrow gauge line, it was completed to the Russian standard gauge of 1524mm (later 1520mm).

-The line was isolated from the rest of the Russian network until 1905 when a train ferry service was inaugurated between Krasnovodsk and Baku (present day Bakı, Azerbaijan).
-An overland connection via Orenburg (Russia) was completed the following year, but the train ferry remained in use.
+The line was isolated from the rest of the Russian network until 1905 when a train ferry service was inaugurated between Krasnovodsk (present day Türkmenbaşy) and Baku (present day Bakı, Azerbaijan).
+An overland connection via Orenburg (Russia) was completed the following year, but the train ferry remains in opeartion to the present day, although now serving the Azerbaijani port of Alat.

 A short international link with Afghanistan was opened in the 1980s, but closed on the withdrawal of Soviet troops from that country in 1989.
 The link was reinstated in 2007; a second link opened in 2016.